Large-scale 3D geospatial data for urban analytics

 Biljecki, F., Ledoux, H., & Stoter, J. (2017).
 Generating 3D city models without elevation data.
 Computers, Environment and Urban Systems, 64, 1–18. doi: 10.1016/j.compenvurbsys.2017.01.001

 The work included developing a regression model (random forest) to estimate the heights of buildings from their footprints, using only 2D datasets, without remotely sensed data.
 This project aspires to scale the method to achieve global coverage and derive heights of individual buildings around the world.
 It will also investigate the potential addition of remotely sensed data.
 The targeted deliverables are a list of predicted heights attached to all buildings in OpenStreetMap, and a 3D building model in CityJSON in LoD1 generated using the OSM footprints and predicted heights, to facilitate their use in the geospatial domain and urban analytics.

-This ongoing project also includes other research tasks, such as:
+This ongoing project also includes accompanying research sub-projects, such as:

 - Developing a method to assess the global building completeness in OSM.